 - He was born in Potsdam, New York, and grew up in High Point, North Carolina.

 - He had one brother, Jim, who died of throat cancer many years ago.
 Ray’s malady was lung cancer, no doubt an effect, as with Jim, of smoking.
 Ray quit many years ago, but it still caught up with him.

-- His mother, born and raised in Oklahoma, was part Cherokee.
+- His mother, born and raised in Oklahoma, was (as I recall) half Cherokee.
 Both his parents passed in recent years.

 - He sometimes called himself The Weasel (others shortened that to “The Weez”), and drew himself in cartoons as a weasel with a mustache.
 For most of the early years we worked together, Ray’s signature look was long hair and a mustache, sometimes waxed at the tips.

 - He learned and worked in deep-sea diving out of San Clemente, California.

 - He was into cars and motorcycles, in various ways at various times.
 Among other feats he once rode alone across Canada on the biggest ride Honda made.

 - Here is Ray’s Facebook page, with a self-portrait from when he was more full-bodied, a couple years back.